 SCREEN: Selection of "stretched_str1" for processing and Selection of "reference_str1".
 TXT: Verify that the results folder appears with 4 subfolders

-SCREEN: Spreadsheet of the calculated strain matrix.
+SCREEN: Open the sub-folders containing the plots and spreadsheet of the calculated strain matrix.

-SCREEN: Calibration curve plotting median strain matrix versus vacuum level.

-For resolution assessment, mount the prepared stretch ring and image a field of view containing single bead dots [1].
-Use MetroloJ (metrolo-J) to characterize the X-Y-Z resolution of the stretch setup [2].

-SCREEN: Image capture of a field of view containing single bead dots.

-SCREEN: MetroloJ interface analyzing the X-Y-Z resolution.

 Cell Seeding, Stretching and Image Acquisition